akseidel/AudiobookerIII/README.md

 #### AudiobookerII Imported Audiobooks Are Playlists

 -   AudiobookerII creates a playlist for each imported audiobook CD set.
-The playlist names will start with the text "-Abk" so that they will be more distinguishable in the iTunes playlist lists and so that they naturally group.
+The playlist names will start with the text "-ABk" so that they will be more distinguishable in the iTunes playlist lists and so that they naturally group.

 #### A Note For The Next Audiobook